AlibabaCloudDocs/ecs/intl.en-US/API Reference/Resource assurance/CreateElasticityAssurance.md

 # CreateElasticityAssurance

-You can call this operation to create an elasticity assurance.
+Creates an elasticity assurance.

 ## Description

 Elasticity Assurance provides a new method to purchase and use resources with flexibility and assurance.
 It offers assured resource reservations for pay-as-you-go Elastic Compute Service \(ECS\) instances.
-Pay-as-you-go ECS instances can be purchased within the capacity and effective duration of elasticity assurances.
+For more information, see [Overview of Elasticity Assurance](~~193630~~).

 -   Resource Assurance is in invitational preview.
 To use Resource Assurance, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 -   Elasticity assurances are not refundable after purchase.
 -   Elasticity assurances are applicable only to pay-as-you-go ECS instances.
 -   Only elasticity assurances in unlimited mode are supported.
 You can set `AssuranceTimes` only to `Unlimited`.
 Elasticity assurances in unlimited mode can be applied for an unlimited number of times within their effective duration.
 Elasticity assurances in unlimited mode takes effect immediately after they are purchased.